 You definitely can!
 You can also double the recipe to make a small vanilla cake.

-You may have over-measured your flour.
-Make sure to use a kitchen scale to measure all the ingredients accurately!
-Overbaking can also make cupcakes dry.
+You may have over-measured your flour or over-baked the cupcakes.
 I recommend using an oven thermometer to make sure your oven isn't running too hot.

 More Cupcake Recipes to Try